wredan/whisper-transcriber/README.md

 - ffmpeg executable on cli

 Tips:
-- use a conda environment, be sure to support cuda, using `torch.cuda.is_available()` in your conda env, to speed up the process.
+- Download PyTorch and use a conda environment, be sure to support cuda, using `torch.cuda.is_available()` in your conda env, to speed up the process.

 ---------------
 ## CLI Usage